 End Further Info

 Start Supplemental Information

 The Regulatory Flexibility Act (RFA), 5 U.S.C.
-601 et seq., requires that Federal agencies including NMFS take into account how their regulations affect “small entities,” including small businesses, small Governmental jurisdictions, and small organizations.
-Under the RFA, we must either prepare a Regulatory Flexibility Analysis or certify that the regulation, if put in place, will not have a significant economic impact on a substantial number of small entities for any regulation proposed after January 1, 1981.
+601 et seq., requires that Federal agencies, including NMFS, take into account how their regulations affect “small entities,” including small businesses, small Governmental jurisdictions, and small organizations.
+Under the RFA, we must either prepare a Regulatory Flexibility Analysis or certify that the regulation, if put in place, will not have a significant economic impact on a substantial number of small entities.
+This requirement has been in place for any regulation proposed after January 1, 1981.
 Section 602 of the RFA requires that NMFS issue an Agenda of Regulations identifying rules under development that are likely to have a significant economic impact on a substantial number of small entities.

 Section 610 of the RFA requires Federal agencies to review existing regulations.
-It requires that NMFS publish a plan in the Federal Register explaining how it will review its existing regulations which have or will have a significant economic impact on a substantial number of small entities.
+It requires that NMFS publish a plan in the Federal Register explaining how it will review its existing regulations, which have or will have a significant economic impact on a substantial number of small entities.
 Regulations that became effective after January 1, 1981, must be reviewed within 10 years of the publication date of the final rule.
 Section 610(c) requires that we annually publish a list of final rules we will review during the succeeding 12 months in the Federal Register.
-The list must describe, explain the need for, and provide the legal basis for the rules being reviewed, as well as invite public comment on the rule.
+The list must describe, explain the need for, and provide the legal basis for the rules being reviewed, as well as invite public comment on the rules contained in the list.

 Criteria for Review of Existing Regulations